ibexa/documentation-developer/docs/users/oauth_server.md

 ### Add a client

-You need the client redirect URIs to create it.
+You need the client redirect URIs to create a client.
 You also need to agree on an identifier and a secret with the client.
 There is only one `default` [scope](https://oauth.net/2/scope/).